opentk/opentk/README.md

 [![Discord](https://discordapp.com/api/guilds/337627185248468993/widget.png)](https://discord.gg/6HqD48s)

-The Open Toolkit library is a fast, low-level C# binding for OpenGL, OpenGL ES and OpenAL.
+The Open Toolkit library is a fast, low-level C# binding for OpenGL, OpenGL ES, OpenAL, and OpenCL.
 It runs on all major platforms and powers hundreds of apps, games and scientific research.

 Use OpenTK to add cross-platform 3d graphics, audio, compute and haptics to your C# application.
 Integrate it into your existing user interface or use it standalone without any external dependencies.